Local Models For Rapoport-Zink Spaces For Local P-Shtukas: Applications

+Below in subsections \ref{SubSectLocal properties of R-Z spaces} and \ref{SubSectRelToADLV}, we discuss some immediate consequences of the local model theorem \ref{ThmRapoportZinkLocalModel}.
+Then in subsection \ref{Subsect Semi-simple trace and Frob}, using the local model theory, the theory of formal nearby cycles \cite{Mieda} together with the uniformization theory of the stack of global $\FG$-shtkas \cite{AH_Global}, we study the nearby cycles cohomology of these moduli spaces.

-\subsubsection{Local properties of R-Z spaces}
+\subsection{Local properties of R-Z spaces}

+As we will see below, the local model theorem has an immediate corollary, that describes the local geometry of Rapoport-Zink spaces, compare \cite[Proposition 4.5.2]{AH_LM}.
+Moreover, in a similar way to the local model theory for moduli stacks of global $\FG$-shtukas, see \cite[Proposition 4.5.3]{AH_LM} (and also \cite[Theorem 3.21]{AH_MR}), it also has some global consequences, which we partly explain below.

-\begin{definition} Consider the Serre conditions $S_i$ and $R_i$ in the sense of \cite[\S 5.7 and 5.8]{EGAIV}.
-We say that a group $\BP$ satisfies $S_i$ (resp. $R_i$) if all singularities occurring in the orbit closures of the orbits under the $L^+\BP$-action on $\CF\ell_\BP$ satisfy $S_i$ (resp. $R_i$).
-Similarly we say that $\BP$ is Cohen-Macaulay (resp. normal) if all singularities occurring in the orbit closures of the orbits under the $L^+\BP$-action are Cohen-Macaulay (resp. normal). \end{definition}
+\begin{definition} Consider the Serre conditions $S_i$ and $R_i$ in the sense of \cite[IV, \S 5.7 and 5.8]{EGA}.
+We say that a group $\BP$ satisfies $SS_i$ (resp. $SR_i$) if all singularities occurring in the Schubert varieties, i.e. closures of the orbits under the $L^+\BP$-action on $\CF\ell_\BP$, satisfy $S_i$ (resp. $R_i$).
+Similarly we say that $\BP$ is S-CM (resp.
+S-N) if all singularities occurring in the orbit closures of the orbits under the $L^+\BP$-action are Cohen-Macaulay (resp. normal). \end{definition}

-\begin{remark} A parahoric $\BP$ with tame $P$ satisfies $S_i$ for all $i$, as well as $R_0$ and $R_1$, see \cite[Theorem~8.4]{PR2}, according to Serre criterion for normality. \end{remark}
+\begin{remark} A parahoric group $\BP$ with tame generic fiber $P$ satisfies $SS_i$ for all $i$, as well as $SR_0$ and $SR_1$, see \cite[Theorem~8.4]{PR2}, according to Serre's criterion for normality. \end{remark}

 \begin{corollary} We have the following statements:\\ \begin{enumerate}